WizardSoftware/WebDLanding/README.md

 </preConditions>
 ```

-Finally add both of the above variables to the allowed variables list:
+Add both of the above variables to the allowed variables list:

 ```xml
 <allowedServerVariables>